Ben True: 2011

 True joined the Saucony Elite Racing team in 2011.
 Since joining Saucony, True has improved his track PR's to 7:36:59 for 3000m, 13:02.74 for 5000m, and 27:41.17 for 10,000m.
 On the roads, he has won four national championships ranging from 5k to 15k, as well as the 2011 United States Road Circuit Championship.

 True was also the top American at both the 2011 and 2013 IAAF World Cross Country Championships, finishing 35th and 6th.
 His 2013 performance was the highest finish for an American since 1995 and led the American team to a second-place finish behind Ethiopia, defeating Kenya for the first time since 1984.

+2012

+At the 2012 United States Olympic trials (track and field), True placed 12th in the 10,000 meters and sixth in the 5,000 meters.
+During this period he was still recovering from a case of Lyme Disease.

 2013

 At the 2013 USA Outdoor Track and Field Championships, True finished 4th in both the 5000m and the 10000m.
 A top-three finish in either event would have qualified him for the 2013 World Championships in Moscow.

 Starting in 2013, True trained with Liberty University alum Sam Chelanga in Hanover, New Hampshire.
-This continued until early 2015 when Chelanga announced he would be moving to Tucson, Arizona to train with Coach James Li and his group of athletes including Bernard Lagat, Lawi Lalang and Abdihakem Abdirahman among others.
+This continued until early 2015 when Chelanga announced he would be moving to Tucson, Arizona, to train with Coach James Li and his group of athletes including Bernard Lagat, Lawi Lalang and Abdihakem Abdirahman among others.